ray.rllib.algorithms.algorithm_config.AlgorithmConfig.reporting#

 • metrics_num_episodes_for_smoothing – Smooth rollout metrics over this many episodes, if possible.
 In case rollouts (sample collection) just started, there may be fewer than this many episodes in the buffer and we’ll compute metrics over this smaller number of available episodes.
 In case there are more than this many episodes collected in a single training iteration, use all of these episodes for metrics computation, meaning don’t ever cut any “excess” episodes.
 Set this to 1 to disable smoothing and to always report only the most recently collected episode’s return.

 • min_train_timesteps_per_iteration – Minimum training timesteps to accumulate within a single train() call.
 This value does not affect learning, only the number of times Algorithm.training_step() is called by Algorithm.train().
-If - after one such step attempt, the training timestep count has not been reached, will perform n more training_step() calls until the minimum timesteps have been executed.
+If - after one such step attempt, the training timestep count has not been reached, performs n more training_step() calls until the minimum timesteps have been executed.
 Set to 0 or None for no minimum timesteps.

 • min_sample_timesteps_per_iteration – Minimum env sampling timesteps to accumulate within a single train() call.
 This value does not affect learning, only the number of times Algorithm.training_step() is called by Algorithm.train().
-If - after one such step attempt, the env sampling timestep count has not been reached, will perform n more training_step() calls until the minimum timesteps have been executed.
+If - after one such step attempt, the env sampling timestep count has not been reached, performs n more training_step() calls until the minimum timesteps have been executed.
 Set to 0 or None for no minimum timesteps.

 Returns: